grpc/proposal/A42-xds-ring-hash-lb-policy.md

 The `XdsConfigSelector` is created by the xds resolver and is responsible for performing routing for each request.
 The `XdsConfigSelector` will therefore be responsible for using the hash policies in the chosen route to compute the hash for the request.
+The hash will be computed using `XX_HASH`, as defined in https://github.com/Cyan4973/xxHash in the `XXH64()` function with seed 0.
 The computed hash will be communicated from the `XdsConfigSelector` to the LB policy using the same mechanism described in [gRFC A31](https://github.com/grpc/proposal/blob/master/A31-xds-timeout-support-and-config-selector.md) for passing the cluster name to the LB policy.